tanmay-parikh/docs-poc/docs/source/pop-lib.rst

 Implementation Details
 ----------------------

-The T-Mobile PoP Token Builder library follows the following logic for creating the PoP token.
+The PoP Token Builder library follows the following logic for creating the PoP token.

 -  Sets up the edts (external data to sign) / ehts (external headers to